Monthly Archives: January 2012

 A group of filmmakers are preparing to shoot the third and final sequel to the ‘Fright Flick’ series, but almost as soon as production begins, there’s obvious animosity and jealousy on the set between the cast and crew.
 The franchise has something of a morbid history as during the development of the first chapter, the lead actress was murdered by an unseen assailant.
 As soon as shooting begins, it becomes apparent that the maniac has returned and the people involved begin to die at the gloved hand of the killer…

 Many slasher movies have chosen film productions as a backdrop for slaughter and it is as good a reason as any to place a group of victims against a maniacal nut job.
 Although Fright Flick makes good use of its synopsis, it doesn’t try to blur its film within a film fantasy so much with the slashertastic reality of what’s going on.
-Cinematically, I guess you could say that this was closest in its structure to that underrated gem, Return to Horror High, but it’s hard to tell if that’s intentional or not.
+Cinematically, I guess you could say that this was closest in its structure to that forgotten entry, Return to Horror High, but it’s hard to tell if that’s intentional or not.
 There have been so many parodies by now of the flicks of old that at times it feels like there are no ideas left to mock.
 Luna’s self-penned script however gets the mix of humour and horror spot on, by keeping the references flowing but restricted to only a couple of major genre pictures.
 The hints are so subtle that at times I was unaware if they were deliberate or not, but then in the final third, the director reveals that he’s done his homework as we see a neat homage to Halloween II, Friday the 13th (heavy) and believe it or not, Pieces.
 It was delivered with finesse and without giving too much away, I loved the closing sequence and remember thinking, ‘Are they really going to go there?’
 Go there they did and it was a perfect OTT and fitting finale.

 Israel Luna is a proud member of his local gay community and if I hadn’t just told you that, you’d easily have guessed it by watching this film (and Ticked-Off Trannies most definitely).
 Almost every male character here is either homo or bi-sexual and he camps them up to the max, which leads to a few intentional laughs.
 There are jokes that are targeted specifically at gay film fans, but as a straight guy, I also enjoyed them.
 There’s pretty much something here for all genre enthusiasts and if you keep in mind that the first thing(s) on-screen are an enormous pair of silicone lady lumps in the most gratuitous ‘shower scene’ anywhere ever, you will know pretty much what to expect.

 There’s quite a bit of gore too and the opening few murders are creative and fast paced.
 We get a tripod through the skull, a smart decapitation (one of two) and the most ingenious ‘garden shear murder’ that I have seen for a while.
-I wasn’t over enamoured with Luna’s direction; I mean, there were no stand-out ‘wow’ sequences, but the odd trick he pulled off just about worked.
+I wasn’t over enamored with Luna’s direction; I mean, there were no stand-out ‘wow’ sequences, but the odd trick he pulled off just about worked.
 The ‘turn on the light’ sequence in the bathroom was well handled and there were a couple of decent jumps.
 It’s also worth keeping in mind that the sound wasn’t completed on the rough print I watched, so it’ll probably look a lot better in the final release that you folks will see.
 What was weird was that whilst the first four of five murders were rock and roll, they started to become a bit same old same old as the film wore on.
 It’s almost as if the director ran out of ideas later and took us back to basics.